alefiury/Speech-Synthesis-Evaluation-System/README.md

 ## Volume Test

-Create the following directory and add the audio that will be used as the volume tester:
+Create the following directory and add the audio with the name 'sound_text.audio_extension' that will be used as the volume tester:

 ```
 $ mkdir sound_test